janih/DolphinJumpStart/README.md

 Steps 0 to 4 solely live in the "combined" module for a simple jumpstart before we properly split client and server in step 5 and only keep a starter class in "combined".

-Step 7 produces a @war@ file that you can deploy on e.g. tomcat and the client starter moves to the "client" module.
+Step 7 produces a war file that you can deploy on e.g. tomcat and the client starter moves to the "client" module.